-Distraught and disappointed, having swallowed on Saturday perhaps the most disappointing 1-1 tie in the country's history - and to the Americans, no less - a stream of white-and-red clad folks walked to cars and busses knowing victory was left on the grass behind them.
+Distraught and disappointed, having swallowed on Saturday perhaps the most disappointing 1-1 tie in the country's history - and to the Americans, no less - a stream of white-and-red clad folks walked to cars and buses knowing victory was left on the grass behind them.

 "It's a bit frustrating not to get a win," said England midfielder Frank Lampard.

-England's win slipped away in the same moment as goalie Robert Green's grip on that darned Jabulani, Adidas's free-spirited game ball.
-In the 40th minute, on a routine bouncing shot from U.S. midfielder Clint Dempsey, Green knelt to gather Jabulani in his arms, but instead saw it roll over his right side and, excruciatingly, across the goal line.
+England's win slipped away in the same moment as goalie Robert Green's grip on that darned Jabulani, Adidas' free-spirited game ball.
+In the 40th minute, on a routine bouncing shot from U.S. midfielder Clint Dempsey, Green knelt to gather the Jabulani in his arms, but instead saw it roll over his right side and, excruciatingly, across the goal line.

 "You never want to see that for an opposing player," said U.S. defender Carlos Bocanegra.
-"Hopefully the English papers take it easy on him.
+"Hopefully, the English papers take it easy on him.
 It's too bad, actually.
 Us, in the locker room as well, we feel bad that that has to happen to one person.
 We're happy we scored and got back in the game, but you never want to see that."